Warburg Pincus raises $11.2 billion private equity fund

 New York-based Warburg Pincus said on Friday that investors in the new fund, Warburg Pincus Private Equity XI, include public and private pension funds, sovereign wealth funds and wealthy individuals, with a significant number of the new investors coming from outside the United States.

-The firm reached a final close of the fund within one year of closing the fund’s first part, in line with its initial plan, it added.
+The firm reached a final close of the fund within one year of closing the fund’s first part, in line with its initial plan.

 “This successful fundraise, in a challenging environment, was driven by strong support from both existing and new investors,” Warburg Pincus co-President Charles Kaye said in the statement.